Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Causal Roadmap

 \subsection{Identification}

-Two assumptions are necessary for identification; that is, for determining that the causal estimands (a function of our counterfactual distribution) are equal to the statistical estimands (a function of our observed data distribution): the 1) randomization assumption, $ Y_a \perp A |W \text{ } a \in \{0,1\};$ and 2) the positivity assumption: $ Pr( \min_{a \in \{0,1\}} g_0(A=a|W) > 0) = 1.$ Both hold if, for example, data are generated from an experiment in which treatment is randomized (as in the ``Interventions" trial); for data generated in an observational setting, the randomization assumption requires measurement of all unmeasured confounders, and the positivity assumption should be examined \citep{petersen2012diagnosing}.
+Two assumptions are necessary for identification; that is, for determining that the causal estimands (a function of our counterfactual distribution) coincide with the statistical estimands (a function of our observed data distribution): the 1) randomization assumption, $ Y_a \perp A |W \text{ } a \in \{0,1\};$ and 2) positivity assumption: $ P( \min_{a \in \{0,1\}} g_0(A=a|W) > 0) = 1.$ Both hold if, for example, data are generated from an experiment in which treatment is randomized (as in the ``Interventions" trial); for data generated in an observational setting, the randomization assumption requires measurement of all unmeasured confounders, and the positivity assumption should be examined \citep{petersen2012diagnosing}.